cmudrc/FlowDataGeneration/README.md

 ## Overview
 Here we provide a repository for generation of large amounts of flow simulations with [fenics](https://fenicsproject.org/) and [oasis](https://github.com/mikaem/Oasis) solvers.
 Currently cylinder geometries, ellipse geometries and channel nozzle geometries are supported.
-Geometries are generated and meshed with a [gmsh] kernel(https://gmsh.info/), and mesh formats are processed with [meshio](https://github.com/nschloe/meshio) for adaptation to FEniCS.
+Geometries are generated and meshed with a [gmsh](https://gmsh.info/) kernel, and mesh formats are processed with [meshio](https://github.com/nschloe/meshio) for adaptation to FEniCS.

 ## Setup
 To create a environment using conda: